 Born in New York City, David Brody did undergraduate work at Columbia University and Bennington College and received an MFA in painting from Yale University.
 His work has been shown in close to 100 exhibitions in the US and Europe and at international art fairs including the ARCO Art Fair in Madrid, the RipArte Art Fair in Rome, the FAC Art Fair in Lisbon, and at Art Chicago.

-Brody has received numerous awards including a Guggenheim Fellowship, a Fulbright Grant, a Basil Alkazzi Award, an Elizabeth Foundation Grant, two Massachusetts Artist Fellowships, and two UW Royalty Research Fund grants.
-His work has been written about in many publications including The Boston Globe, New Art Examiner, the Spanish journal, Lapiz, and in the Lisbon daily O Publico.
+He has received numerous awards including a Guggenheim Fellowship, a Fulbright Grant, a Basil Alkazzi Award, an Elizabeth Foundation Grant, two Massachusetts Artist Fellowships, and two University of Washington Royalty Research Fund grants.
+His work has been written about in many publications including The Boston Globe, New Art Examiner, the Spanish journal, Lapiz, and in the Lisbon daily O Público.
 In Artforum they wrote, "Brody's . . .paintings . . . provide a stunning visual punch . . . rendered with a bravura that is both compelling and hypnotic."
 In Art in America, Sue Taylor wrote, "A highly intelligent artist . . .
 Brody is absolutely serious about technique.
 An emphasis on fine drawing, delicate surfaces and careful considerations of color and light informs all his pictures."

-To learn more please visit www.davidbrodyart.com.
+To learn more please visit please visit: